Do you think it matters if you stay Flexible as you age?

 Thank you for spending time with us today.
 Wishing you the best of health!

-These bands are great way to stay flexible at every age
+A great way to stay flexible as you age

 Flexibility / Stretch Bands are fun and can help make your stretches more enjoyable… A note of caution – be sure your bands are in good working condition.
 Do not use stretch bands that are old, torn, or have holes in them as the elastic may break.